sab-bee/core-concepts/Javascript/async-await/readme.md

 ];
 ```

-imagine the above data are stored in any nosql database. lets write some backend code
+now lets write some backend code to find user and post using email and id.

 ```js
 function get_user(email) {